UoPNetSoc/lecturer-bg/README.md

 # Lecturer Background

+> **⚠️ This no longer works :(**
+> This project was desined to use an older version of the University's timetabling system, and an older version of the School of Computing's staff board website.
+It is unlikely that we will update the project to support the changes, however you are welcome to create forks.
+> Here is a [▶️ video](https://youtu.be/oufEE-sbeVY) showing LecturerBG in its finest hour, reminding us that we were late for a lecture from Farzad :(
+> So long, and thanks for all the 'why you stretch my face.' 🫡

 ![A photograph of a laptop, with the desktop wallpaper set to a stretched photograph of a Russian tutor in a white shirt](https://github.com/UoPNetSoc/lecturer-bg/assets/14424577/5967b58f-aaab-4ef1-ab80-12dfd76a208e)

 Set your computer wallpaper to your current lecturer, according to your timetable (only works for the UoP School of Computing).